 You are in the driver's seat.
 I'm going to suggest routes, but you are the one at the steering wheel.
 I'm not here to crack you open, I'm here to help you feel whole.

+My values are steeped in Neurodivergent Affirming Philosophy.
 I am LGBTQ2S+ affirming and work from antiracist values.
 As a White, cis clinician, I regularly seek paid consultation from queer and BIPOC clinicians to improve my efficacy within my therapy practice.
 If you feel you would be better served by a BIPOC clinician, I am happy to support you in that by connecting you with one of my talented colleagues.

 Ready to schedule your free 15 minute phone consultation?